Need a Tick-borne Encephalitis Vaccination?

-Risk Areas: Europe (Eastern, Northern and Central).
+Risk Areas: Europe (Eastern, Northern, and Central).
 Eastern Russia and East Asia.

 Where is Tick-borne Encephalitis Common?

 Tick-borne Encephalitis is a serious viral infection passed to people through tick bites.
 Most people usually make a full recovery within a week.
-In more serious cases the infection can spread to the protective tissues around the spinal cord and brain, which can go on to affect the mental and nervous state of the infected person, requiring hospitalisation.
+In more serious cases the infection can spread to the protective tissues around the spinal cord and brain, which can go on to affect the mental and nervous state of the infected person, requiring hospitalization.